Joseph W. Esherick

 Joseph W. Esherick (Chinese name: 周锡瑞 (周錫瑞, Zhōu Xīruì), born 1942) is an emeritus professor of modern Chinese history at the University of California, San Diego.
 He is the holder of the Hwei-chih and Julia Hsiu Chair in Chinese Studies.
 Esherick is a graduate of Harvard College (1964, summa cum laude).
 He received his Ph.D. from University of California, Berkeley (1971), under the supervision of Joseph R. Levenson and Frederic Wakeman.

 In addition to publishing research monographs, Esherick published a series of essays on historiography and reviews of the large questions in modern Chinese history.
 As a member of the Committee of Concerned Asian Scholars, for instance, Esherick in 1972 published a critique of the field and of his undergraduate professor, John K. Fairbank, "Harvard on Imperialism."
 Later such essays dealt with the Revolution of 1911, Chiang Kai-shek, and the Revolution of 1949.
+Esherick's favorite hanyu pinin abbreviation is "SYJ."